Itasca Dethatching Lawn Services

 Phone: (630) 773-0835

-Official Website: Itasca Department of Public Works
+Official Website: Public Works Department

 Post-Dethatching Stormwater Management in Compliance with Itasca’s MS4 Program

-- Applying starter fertilizer and maintaining consistent moisture for 2-3 weeks
+- Application of starter fertilizer and consistent moisture for 2-3 weeks

-- Using temporary erosion control blankets on slopes over 10-15%
+- Use of erosion control blankets on slopes exceeding 10-15%

 Itasca Community Development Department